 There would be a taxi strike in Paris.
 There would be striking workers who would decide to set fire to the Eurostar rails stranding me in Paris causing me one of the most stressful travel days I’ve ever experienced and bringing me to the brink of a travel meltdown on my way to London.
 There would be a London tube/underground strike.
 I’d get manicures in three cities not speaking the language (chipped nails and bad polish transcends language so I just held my hands up with a sad face).
 I’d camp out at a few hotels writing and surviving on room service and the on site spa.
 I’d have three days of waiting time in Milan before meeting a friend in Malta (thank you Starwood points for helping me camp out at the Sheraton Diana Majestic last minute).

-I’d get lost a few times in Naples, take the wrong train to Ercolano and figure out the crazy that is the Italian train system.
+I’d get lost a few times in Naples, take the wrong train to Ercolano for Herculaneum and figure out the crazy that is the Italian train system.
 I’d meet new friends, catch up with old friends and eat gelato daily pretending I earned it from all of the walking.
 I’d find the wash/dry locations in Spain and Florence and then learn to hang my wet clothes in the Gozo sun.
 There would be magical sunsets on the water, over the water and along a wind tunnel of a road.
 I’d ship my clothes ahead (a bit of overpacking coming to fruition).
 There would be hotel upgrades, disagreements, awesomeness.
 I’d drive a manual Land Rover in a 4×4 adventure course outside of Barcelona then explore Florence in the ultra adorable, albeit miniature classic Fiat500.

 There would be amazing foods (and food tours), wines and fascinating people/conversations along the way.
 I would spend over twenty hours walking over two days at the Milan Expo15 before my feet rebelled and would walk no more.
 There were spa visits, a shopping spree (thank goodness for Banana Republic and “big American” sizes!), broken sunglasses, a few broken spirits and thankfully no broken bones.
 More than 7,500 photos on my IPhone and countless more on my camera.
 Tours by bike, foot, boat, big bus.
 13 Hotels, 7 AirBnb properties and a friend’s house.
 There would be lots of chocolate and even more wine!